'This is a huge step for law enforcement.' Police unions shift stance on protecting bad officers - KESQ

 Floyd’s case is the most glaring example of where an intervention could have saved someone’s life.
 He struggled, said he’d comply, said he couldn’t breathe, begged for his mother and died while officers watched or turned their backs to the officer on Floyd’s neck.

-After Floyd’s death, the three unions convened a Racial Justice Task Force and built out five labor-specific committees.
+After Floyd’s death,the AFL-CIO, Teamsters and SEIU convened a Racial Justice Task Force and built out five labor-specific committees.
 One focused on policing and produced a report, called “The Labor Movement’s Public Safety Blueprint for Change.”

 “There is broad agreement among organized labor that meaningful public safety reforms are needed, and we must re-imagine the construct and relationship that law enforcement has with the communities we serve,” the committee wrote.
 “Public safety professionals, and our unions, have a duty to call out the wrong-doers and actions that harm people in our communities and, in doing so, the integrity of our profession.
 We can no longer stand idly by, or defend transgressors, when those who fail to uphold their oath and duty take actions that stain the work of law enforcement.”

-Note: Correction: An earlier version of this story gave the wrong name of AFSCME.
-It is the American Federation of State, County and Municipal Employees.
-And an earlier version also incorrectly described the AFL-CIO as a union.
-It is an organization of unions.